 Reserve A Parking Spot, if You Can

-It might be worth your while to reserve a parking spot with the City, especially if you're moving into a busy neighborhood like the North End.
-It costs about $110 for a one-day permit, but trust us; it's worth it.
-You'll have a guaranteed spot and you'll avoid getting tickets.
+It might be worth your while to reserve a parking spot with the City, especially if you’re moving into a busy neighborhood like the North End.
+It costs about $110 for a one-day permit, but trust us; it’s worth it.
+You’ll have a guaranteed spot and you’ll avoid getting tickets.
 The earliest you can apply is one month before your moving day, so be prepared to act fast.
-Just a quick note—if you're moving to the North End before September 1st, you'll have to apply in person.
-You can find more information here, or look here for other important City of Boston info.
+Just a quick note—if you’re moving to the North End before September 1st, you’ll have to apply in person.
+You can find more information, or look for other important City of Boston info.

 Use Moved to Make Your Life Easier

 If you really want to be hands-off about the whole moving thing, you may want to consider using Moved.
-It's a newer service that matches you up with a personal assistant who will take care of the whole move for you.
-They'll vet multiple moving companies for you, get quotes, find packing supplies and storage, make parking reservations, and more.
-Here's the crazy part—the concierge service itself is free!
-You'll only pay for things like the moving truck rental, supplies, and other goods.
-You can learn more about the company and download the app here.
+It’s a newer service that matches you up with a personal assistant who will take care of the whole move for you.
+They’ll vet multiple moving companies for you, get quotes, find packing supplies and storage, make parking reservations, and more.
+Here’s the crazy part—the concierge service itself is free!
+You’ll only pay for things like the moving truck rental, supplies, and other goods.

 Get Unpacked and Start Exploring!